BroadleafCommerce/BroadleafCommerce/README.md

 Local Framework Development
 ===============
-Broadleaf Commerce requires JDK 1.6 or 1.7 to build and/or run.
+Broadleaf Commerce recommends JDK 1.7, but will build/run with JDK 1.6 or 1.7.
 At this time Broadleaf has not been tested with Java 8.

 The easiest way to get Broadleaf running locally is to clone this repository and execute a clean install via Maven: